tanuja-baskaran/finalyearproject/README.md

 - `models/`: Contains the pre-trained machine learning models (`.pkl` files) used for diabetes prediction.
 - `requirements.txt`: Lists all Python dependencies required to run the project.

-## 🤝 Contributing

-Feel free to fork this project, submit pull requests, or open an issue if you find any bugs or have suggestions for new features!

----
-*Built as a Final Year Project by Tanuja Baskaran.*